stephskardal/rails_admin_import/README.md

-Rails Admin Import functionality
+rails_admin_import++
 ========

 Plugin functionality to add generic import to Rails Admin interface.
-This fork specifically adds the ability to ignore duplicate records by some column.
+This fork expands upon the 'official' gem.
+* The ability to ignore duplicate records by the lookup field.
+* The ability to import records from a url.
+* The ability to import a block of raw text.
+* Accepts CSV, JSON and RSS

 Installation
 ========